akshathmangudi/VideoSR/README.md

 ## License:
 This project is covered by the MIT License, granting anyone to use any parts of this repository for any use whatsoever.
 Original credit of the code goes to the authors that developed the submodules.

+We give credits to the original authors who authored the papers refered to in the literature review.